The Forty Days of Musa Dagh: Book Three: Disaster, Rescue, The End

 Bagradian derives strength and comfort from Iskuhi, who has volunteered to care for Juliette.
 Iskuhi sees the end coming and the likelihood that their love entails dying together, not a life.
 When the Agha′s mission arrives, he finds the Armenians starving.
-He can do little though, since the red-haired müdir has confiscated most of the supplies, that were intended for the Armenians as a humanitarian gesture, approved by Turkey's highest religious authority.
-The camp, filled with smoke from the forest fires, inspires a vision in him that anticipates the Holocaust and the death camps of World War II.
+He can do little though, since the red-haired müdir has confiscated most of the supplies that were intended for the Armenians as a humanitarian gesture, approved by Turkey's highest religious authority.
+The camp, filled with smoke from the forest fires, inspires a vision in him that anticipates the Holocaust and the death camps of the Second World War.

 The Armenian camp and resistance faces its greatest challenge from within, when criminal elements among the Ottoman Army deserters—whom Bagradian allowed to help in Musa Dagh's offense—go on a rampage.
 As Ter Haigasun prepares to celebrate a mass to ask for God's help, the deserters set the altar on fire and the resulting conflagration destroys much of the Town Enclosure, before the uprising is suppressed by Bagradian's men.

 The Ottomans see the fire and prepare for the final assault.
 Oskanian leads a suicide cult, for those who do not want to die in enemy hands, given the Turks′ reputation for violent reprisals.
 The little teacher refuses to jump off a cliff, after fending off the last of his followers.
 Soon after, he discovers the large Red Cross distress flag, the Armenians flew to attract Allied ships and sights the French cruiser Guichen in the fog.
 It had diverted course after its watch spotted the burning of the Armenian camp on Musa Dagh.
 As Oskanian waves the flag, the warship begins shelling the coast.
 Soon more ships come.
 The Turks withdraw and the Armenians are rescued.

 Bagradian remains behind after ensuring that the people he led, Juliette and Iskuhi are safely aboard the French and British ships.
 His reasons are complex and can be traced throughout the novel to the realization that he cannot leave and go into exile again in an internment camp in Port Said, Egypt.
 He now imagines that Iskuhi follows him back up Musa Dagh from the sea.
 On the way, he experiences a divine presence and confronts the cross on his son's grave.
 He is followed by a skirmishing party of Turkish troops.
 They approach in a crescent—which alludes to the battle formations of the Ottoman armies of the past—and kill him.